Gauge Enhanced Quantum Criticality Beyond the Standard Model: Acknowledgements

 \section{Acknowledgements}

-JW thanks Pierre Deligne, Lena Funcke, Jun Hou Fung, Chang-Tse Hsieh, Pavel Putrov, Subir Sachdev, Luuk Stehouwer, David Tong, and Zheyan Wan for helpful comments.
+JW thanks Pierre Deligne, Lena Funcke, Jun Hou Fung, Chang-Tse Hsieh, Pavel Putrov, Subir Sachdev, Luuk Stehouwer, David Tong, Zheyan Wan, and Yunqin Zheng for helpful comments.
 YZY thanks John McGreevy for helpful comments.
 YZY is supported by a startup fund at UCSD.
 This work is supported by NSF Grant DMS-1607871 ``Analysis, Geometry and Mathematical Physics'' and Center for Mathematical Sciences and Applications at Harvard University.